 - successfully complete the course Employability Skills (EBE 1000), and

 - be committed to obtaining an associate's degree from Clark State

-If you meet these eligibility requirements, please contact the Co-op coordinator to complete an application.
+If you meet these eligibility requirements, please contact the Career Services Coordinator to complete an application.

 Cooperative Education Contact